Frequently Asked Questions (faqs)

 - What kind of job can I expect with this degree?

-A really good one!
+A really, really, good one.
 If we may be permitted to use a cliché; with an MFAc the world will be your oyster.
 Realistically your career path is also impacted by the nature of the background you bring to the MFAc.
 Without doubt, your career path will be enhanced by this degree.
+We see it as unthinkable that you would not have several good offers.
 We also see the MFAc as almost a prerequisite to reaching the Boardroom.
+The MBA cannot make similar claim.

 - What is the workload like?